MohamedKhedr700/core-repository/README.md

 }
 ```

-The `PostRepository` class extends the `Repository` class, and implements the `RepositoryInterface` interface.
+The `UserRepository` class extends the `Repository` class, and implements the `RepositoryInterface` interface.

 The `Repository` class has a `UTILITY` constant, this constant is used to define the utility class for the repository.